nlgranger/SeqTools/docs/tutorial.rst

 -------------

-To finally compute all the values from a sequence, :func:`prefetch` provides an wrapper backed by multiple workers to compute the values more quickly.
+To finally compute all the values from a sequence, :func:`prefetch` provides a wrapper backed by multiple workers to compute the values more quickly.

 To see the library in practice, you can see how to :ref:`build, debug and run a transformation pipeline <Building and running a preprocessing pipeline>` over